toddnni/terraform-provider-shell/README.md

 * Whenever a command is changed the resource will be rebuilt.
 * The provider won't support `Update` operation.
 * The provider won't print output of the commands.
+* The provider will error instead of removing the resource if the delete command fails.
+However, this is a safe default.

 ## Author